orstewar/ist346-content/labs/G.md

 - Learn to consolidate logging in a horizontally scaled environment.

-Load balancer play with settings
+Load balancer play with settings learn how it works.

-consolidate logs to syslog.
+consolidate logs to syslog by overriding config.